omidp/omidbiz-osgi/README.md

 ###  How to import into eclipse IDE

-Navigate to Window > Preferences
+* Navigate to Window > Preferences
-Navigate to Maven > Discovery
+* Navigate to Maven > Discovery
-Click Open Catalog
+* Click Open Catalog
    On Find field, enter Tycho
-Select Tycho Configurator, click Finish to install it Accept the terms, certificate, etc until installed
+* Select Tycho Configurator, click Finish to install it
+* Accept the terms, certificate, etc until installed

-import existing maven project
+Import existing maven project